dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Common values include:

 desktop
-   Corresponds to a Firefox desktop client.
+   Corresponds to a Datalus desktop client.

 mobile
    Corresponds to a Fennec client.